 - 1 fresh bay leaf you can substitute dried

 - 1 by 1 inch slice of lemon zest

-- 1/4 cup shallot, diced 1/4 inch
+- ¼ cup shallot diced ¼ inch

-- 1/4 cup flavorful oil, like extra virgin olive oil or sunflower
+- ¼ cup flavorful oil like extra virgin olive oil or sunflower

-- 1 tsp garlic
+- 1 teaspoon minced garlic

 - 1 teaspoon chopped fresh thyme

 - Add the wine, cattail hearts, bay leaf, lemon, thyme, and salt, then cook until the cattails are tender, about 10 minutes, covered with a piece of parchment to prevent too much water from evaporating and making the pan dry.